 4. Share your creative stories when done!

-Activity 3 – What Do Dogs Eat?
-Simple Study Activity
+Activity #3 Study Activity, What Do Dogs Eat?

 1. Take the time to skim and browse through your nonfiction dog books.
-See if you can find information about their diet is and what foods are good for them.
+See if you can find information about diet and what foods are good for them.

 2. Make a list of foods that are good for dogs.
 Some examples include dog food, ground turkey, carrots, and peas.